tkruse/build-bench/README.md

 buildr (and sbt I think) used the current CLASSPATH when running tests (instead of an isolated classpath).
 That caused surprising test failures, until I took care to have a clean system CLASSPATH.

+The buildr process was quite fast for small projects, with apparently very little overhead and good parallelization.

 ## bazel

 Bazel (Sep 04, 2015) tutorials focus on android, iOS and Google appengine examples, and do not start with simple Framework agnostic examples.
 The Build file syntax itself is clean, but the way the different BUILD and WORKSPACE files interact with each other is not self-evident or explained in the tutorials.
 Also the path-like syntax for subprojects and dependencies with colons, double-slashes and '@' symbols ('@junit//jar') looks unusual and complex.
 Some examples place BUILD files at the project root and also next to the java source files, which is confusing at a glance.
 Running bazel spams my project root folder with symlinks to several bazel cache folders, which are kept in ```~/.cache/bazel```.
 My java_library does not just produce a jar, but also a jar_manifest_proto file.
 Many details of java builds have to be configured, there is none of the convention-over-configuration as provided by Maven or Gradle (canonical file structure like src/main/java/package/Example.class recognized by default).
 Oddly Bazels java_library rule does look for resource files in the Maven canonical structure.
 Bazel automatically runs the Google linter "error-prone" on the project and renames java-libraries to lib...jar.